phfaist/pylatexenc/doc/latex2text.rst

 :py:class:`~pylatexenc.latex2text.LatexNodes2Text` object.

 You can define new macros, environments, or specials, or override existing definitions.
-The definitions need to be provided twice: First, at the level of the parser using the :py:mod:`~pylatexenc.macrospec` module, and second, at the level of `latex2text`, to specify what the replacement strings are for the different LaTeX constructs.
+The definitions need to be provided twice.
+First, at the level of the parser using the :py:mod:`~pylatexenc.macrospec` module; the parser needs to know the argument structure of your macros, environments, and specials, along with which characters to recognize as "specials".
+Second, at the level of `latex2text`, you need to specify what the replacement strings are for the different LaTeX constructs after they have been parsed into the latex node tree by the parser.

 The following template is a simple illustrative example that implements the following definitions: